-Step 3: Layer the Cactus potting mix
+Step 3: Layer the Potting Mix

 Layer about half an inch of this potting mix on top of the sand and charcoal and make sure to mound it up at the back like you did the sand.
 Spray the potting mix a few times with the spray bottle you filled with ordinary tap water and you’re ready for step four.

-Step 4: Plant your Succulent Cuttings
+Step 4: Plant the Succulent Cuttings